lexedata/lexedata/Manual.md

 <!-- TODO: add links for online resources for git and command line -->

 ### 1.1 The CLDF format
 The CLDF format is designed for sharing and reusing comparative linguistic data.
 A CLDF lexical dataset consists of a series of .csv files, a .json file describing the structure of each .csv file and their inter-relationships, and a .bib file containing the relevant sources.
 A typical CLDF lexical dataset consists of the following .csv files: languages.csv, concepts.csv, forms.csv, cognatesets.csv, and cognates.csv.
-Each .csv file has an ID column There is the possibility to add further files depending on your needs.
+However, not all files are necessary, the bare minimum is forms.csv.
+Each .csv file has an ID column.
+There is the possibility to add further files depending on your needs.
 For more information on the CLDF format, you can refer to https://cldf.clld.org/.
 Below, we will briefly describe the typical files of a lexical CLDF dataset and how they interact with Lexedata when necessary.
+For each file, you can find below the necessary columns and typical columns.
+You can always add any custom columns as needed for your dataset.

 We recommend that you keep all these files in one folder which is versioned with git.
 You can use Github or Gitlab for this purpose, see section 1.3 below.

 #### 1.1.1 Languages.csv
-Languages.csv contains the different varieties included in the lexical dataset and their metadata.
+Languages.csv contains the different varieties included in your lexical dataset and their metadata.
 Every row is a variety.
-Columns must include: LanguageID
+Necessary columns: LanguageID
+Typical columns: Language name

 #### 1.1.2 Concepts.csv
+Concepts.csv contains the different concepts (meanings) included in your lexical dataset.
+Every row is a concept.
+Necessary columns: ConceptID
+Typical columns: Concept name, Definition

 #### 1.1.3 Forms.csv